-Then, when adding things like the Patriot Act, the National Defense Authorization Act, etc., we see that our situation is becoming even more horrendous.
-The Patriot Act (and the PATRIOT Sunsets Extension Act of 2011) destroyed your 4th amendment rights (among others).
-The government can review your personal effects such as email, internet activity, and cell phone activity without a real warrant and, in many cases, without your knowledge.
+Then, we see our situation becoming even more horrendous when adding things like the Patriot Act, the National Defense Authorization Act, etc. The Patriot Act (and the PATRIOT Sunsets Extension Act of 2011) destroyed your 4th amendment rights (among others).
+The government can review your personal effects, such as email, internet activity, and cell phone activity, without a real warrant and, in many cases, without your knowledge.
 The National Defense Authorization Act destroyed your 5th, 6th, 7th, and 8th amendment rights.
 Anyone can potentially be arrested and held without trial indefinitely, placed in confinement, etc.

-We will talk about this in more detail in the coming articles, but consider the IRS and their tactics.
+We will discuss this in more detail in the coming articles, but consider the IRS and its tactics.
 People are committing suicide in this great nation due to the threats and actions of the Internal Revenue Service.
 People are downright afraid of the IRS.
 Why?
 It is because the government will be more than happy to destroy your lives if you cross them.
 Think about the targeting of News Reporters or the Tea Party.

 This also brings into question the unbelievably high tax revenue; the government continues to acquire at a time when the people need their money the most.
-According to US Census data, tax revenues for US states soared to their highest in 25 years in the second quarter of 2013 as personal income tax collections reached record amounts.
+According to U.S. Census data, tax revenues for U.S. states soared to their highest in 25 years in the second quarter of 2013 as personal income tax collections reached record amounts.
 What about now?
 Record after record.
 This is not a new thing, though, as demonstrated earlier in this article.
-However, you need to understand that with each increase in tax revenue comes a substantial increase in the size of government and/or government regulation.
+However, you need to understand that with each increase in tax revenue comes a substantial increase in the size of government or government regulation.

-Ask yourself if the government rules in an unpleasant or uncomfortable manner?
-Does the government cause, or help to cause, suffering?
+Ask yourself if the government rules unpleasantly or uncomfortably.
+Does the government cause or help to cause suffering?
 The answer is an un-debatable and quite emphatic, “Yes!”
 Early on in this article, you learned that the federal income tax made the growth of the federal government possible.
-So if the government is out of control and utilizes the income tax and the IRS for their tyrannical ways, it only makes sense that the elimination or drastic reduction of this tyranny lies within the same entity.
+So if the government is out of control and utilizes the income tax and the IRS for their tyrannical ways, it only makes sense that this tyranny’s elimination or drastic reduction lies within the same entity.